samjohnson729/CTF-Writeups/DUNE.md

 Okay, great!
 Let's check out `/chapterhouse`.

-We found our first flag at the bottom of the page: `DUNE{NotTheFlag}` We also see that Jessica instruct us (Paul) to find Duncah Idaho, and she gives us the key information that Duncan has a weak password.
+We found our first flag at the bottom of the page: `DUNE{NotTheFlag}` We also see that Jessica instructs us (Paul) to find Duncan Idaho, and she gives us the key information that Duncan has a weak password.
 Let's see if we can use the username `duncan` to brute force entry into FTP or SSH.

 ## 3. FTP